glpi-project/doc/source/first-steps/manage-your-password.rst

 Passwords must follow the defined security policy.
 A real-time check of the entered password is then carried out.

-See the :doc:`secruity <../modules/configuration/general/security>` tab in the configuration module
+See the :doc:`security configuration tab <../modules/configuration/general/security>`.